Recycling Proof Patterns in Coq: Case Studies: Introduction

 \section{Introduction}

-Interactive theorem provers (ITPs) (e.g. Agda~\cite{Agda}, Coq~\cite{Coq}, Isabelle/HOL~\cite{NPW02}, Matita~\cite{Matita} to name a few) are a family of higher-order languages allowing the formalisation of a wide variety of domains, ranging from mathematical theories to software verification.
-The most recent achievements concerned formalisation and computer verification of results coming from Group Theory~\cite{FTT}, Topology~\cite{HCMS12}, Real Numbers~\cite{realsCoq}, Discrete Mathematics~\cite{flyspeck} and Security~\cite{ACDDHPPPT14}.
+Interactive theorem provers (ITPs) (e.g. ACL2~\cite{KMM00-1}, Agda~\cite{Agda}, Coq~\cite{Coq}, Isabelle/HOL~\cite{NPW02}, Matita~\cite{Matita}, Mizar~\cite{mizar} to name a few) are a family of systems allowing the formalisation of a wide variety of domains, ranging from mathematical theories to software verification.
+The most recent achievements concerned formalisation and computer verification of results coming from Group Theory~\cite{FTT}, Real Numbers~\cite{realsCoq}, Discrete Mathematics~\cite{flyspeck} and Security~\cite{ACDDHPPPT14}.
 The successful and efficient ITP programming often requires a combination of mathematical and programming intuition; see e.g. \cite{Ben06}.
-The use of a rich higher-order language implies that there can be a rich variety of approaches to the formalisation and proof development for a given task.
-Thus, a programmer relies on the previous experience and ability to \emph{``creatively''} adapt already used proof techniques and \emph{patterns} in newly constructed proofs.
+There can be a rich variety of approaches to the formalisation and proof development for a given task.
+Thus, a programmer relies on his previous experience and ability to \emph{``creatively''} adapt already used proof techniques and \emph{patterns} in newly constructed proofs.
+The situation is similar in mathematical proofs that do not use ITPs; however, the low-level details of ITP proofs and the peculiarities of these systems make the discovery of patterns and proof techniques more difficult.
 This explains why a ``steep learning curve'' is often mentioned as one of the big obstacles to wider adoption of ITPs.
-In this paper, we are probing the abilities of our recent machine-learning tool ML4PG~\cite{KHG13} to find interesting proof patterns automatically, and thus enable a more efficient use of ITPs by specialists coming from a wider range of domains.
+In this paper, we are probing the abilities of our recent machine-learning tool ML4PG~\cite{HK12,HK14,KHG13} to find interesting proof patterns automatically, and thus enable a more efficient use of ITPs by specialists coming from a wider range of domains.

-Development of ITPs has led to the creation of big libraries and varied infrastructures for formal mathematical proofs.
-These frameworks usually involve thousands of definitions and theorems (for instance, there are approximately 4200 definitions and 15000 theorems in the formalisation of the Feit-Thompson theorem~\cite{FCT}).
+The development of ITPs has led to the creation of big libraries and varied infrastructures for formal mathematical proofs.
+These frameworks usually involve thousands of definitions and theorems (for instance, there are approximately 4200 definitions and 15000 theorems in the formalisation of the Feit-Thompson theorem~\cite{FTT}).
 Parts of those libraries can often be re-applied in new domains; however, it is a challenge for expert and non-expert users alike to trace them and find re-usable concepts and proof ideas.

 A different, but related, challenge is faced during the creation of these libraries.
 These frameworks are developed by teams (e.g. 15 people were involved in the Feit-Thompson theorem project), and the situation is similar in industry where teams use ITPs to verify the correctness of hardware and software systems.
 In those teams, each user has his own definitions, notation and proof-style, which makes the collaborative proof development difficult.
 In both scenarios, it would be extremely helpful to use a tool that could detect patterns across different users, notation and libraries.